 Marisa N. DeMato

-With more than 12 years of securities litigation experience, Marisa N. DeMato advises leading pension funds and other institutional investors in the United States and Canada on issues related to corporate fraud in the U.S. securities markets and represents them in complex civil actions.
-Her work focuses on counseling clients on best practices in the corporate governance of publicly traded companies, and advising institutional investors on monitoring the well-being of their investments.
-Marisa also advises municipalities and health plans on issues related to U.S. antitrust law and potential violations.
+With more than 13 years of securities litigation experience, Marisa N. DeMato advises leading pension funds and other institutional investors in the United States and Canada on issues related to corporate fraud in the U.S. securities markets and represents them in complex civil actions.
+Her work focuses on counseling clients on best practices in corporate governance of publicly traded companies and advising institutional investors on monitoring the well-being of their investments.
+Marisa also advises and counsels municipalities and health plans on issues related to U.S. antitrust law and potential violations.

 Recently, Marisa represented Seattle City Employees' Retirement System and helped reach a $90 million derivative settlement and historic corporate governance changes with Twenty-First Century Fox, Inc., regarding allegations surrounding workplace harassment incidents at Fox News.
 Marisa also represented the Oklahoma Firefighters Pension and Retirement System in securing a $9.5 million settlement with Castlight Health, Inc. for securities violations in connection with the company’s initial public offering.
 She also served as legal adviser to the West Palm Beach Police Pension Fund in In re Walgreen Co.
 Derivative Litigation, which secured significant corporate governance reforms and required Walgreens to extend its Drug Enforcement Agency commitments as part of the settlement related to the company’s violation of the U.S. Controlled Substances Act.

 Prior to joining Labaton Sucharow, Marisa worked for a nationally recognized securities litigation firm and devoted a substantial portion of her time to litigating securities fraud, derivative, mergers and acquisitions, consumer fraud, and qui tam actions.
 Over the course of those eight years she represented numerous pension funds, municipalities, and individual investors throughout the United States and was an integral member of the legal teams that helped secure multimillion dollar settlements, including In re Managed Care Litigation ($135 million recovery); Cornwell v.
 Credit Suisse Group ($70 million recovery); Michael v.
 SFBC International, Inc. ($28.5 million recovery); Ross v.
 Career Education Corporation ($27.5 million recovery); and Village of Dolton v.
 Taser International Inc. ($20 million recovery).